List of Star Trek: Deep Space Nine characters: Winn Adami

-When the First Minister of the provisional government dies, Winn gets herself appointed to the office.
-Shakaar defeats Winn for the position in an election.

 In the final days of the Dominion War, Winn finally receives what she believes to be a vision from the Prophets, who tell her that a guide will soon appear to her.
 In reality, this vision is from the Pah-wraiths—the enemies of the Prophets—and the "guide" turns out to be Dukat, surgically altered to look like a Bajoran.
-Not recognizing him at first, she and Dukat soon became lovers, and he convinces her that to restore Bajor, she must release the Pah-wraiths, whom he claims are the true prophets of Bajor.
+Dukat convinces her to renounce her faith and release the Pah-wraiths, whom he claims are the true prophets of Bajor.
 When her aide Solbor discovers what she and Dukat are planning, he reveals Dukat's true identity to Winn and threatens to expose them.
-Winn kills him to prevent this.
-After studying a sacred text, Winn discovers there is only one way to release the Pah-wraiths.
-The Prophets send Sisko a premonition.
-In the series finale "What You Leave Behind", and after the battle of Cardassia, Sisko travels to the Fire Caves on Bajor, where the Pah-wraiths are imprisoned, to confront Winn and Dukat.
-Winn has killed Dukat as a necessary sacrifice to release the Pah-wraiths, but they keep him alive and give him great powers.
-While Dukat and Sisko fight, Winn tries to redeem herself.
+Winn kills him.
+In the series finale "What You Leave Behind", after the liberation of Cardassia, Sisko travels to the Fire Caves on Bajor, where the Pah-wraiths are imprisoned, to confront Winn and Dukat.
+Winn tries to kill Dukat as a necessary sacrifice to release the Pah-wraiths, but they protect him and give him great powers.
+Dukat and Sisko fight.
 Before Dukat kills her, she gives Sisko the information he needs to imprison the Pah-wraiths (and Dukat) forever.

-In 2018, CBR ranked Winn the eleventh-best recurring character in all of Star Trek.
+In 2018, CBR ranked Winn the 11th-best recurring character in all of Star Trek.

 In 2013, Slate ranked Kai Winn one of the ten best villains in the Star Trek franchise.